pabloorlw/Space-Adventure/README.md

 # Space-Adventure
-University project from the course "Technology Programming" of Computer Science degree
+University project from the course "Technology Programming" of Computer Science degree.